apache/sedona/docs/api/sql/Visualization_SedonaPyDeck.md

 The parameter `radius_scale` can be given a numeric value that sets a global radius multiplier for all points.

-Optionally, parameters `initial_view_state`, `map_style`, `map_provider` can be passed to configure the map as per user's liking.
+Optionally, parameters `initial_view_state`, `map_style`, `map_provider`, `api_keys` can be passed to configure the map as per user's liking.
-More details on the parameters and their default values can be found on the pydeck website as well by deck.gl [here](https://github.com/visgl/deck.gl/blob/8.9-release/docs/api-reference/layers/scatterplot-layer.md)
+More details on the parameters and their default values can be found on the PyDeck website as well by deck.gl [here](https://github.com/visgl/deck.gl/blob/8.9-release/docs/api-reference/layers/scatterplot-layer.md)

 ### **Heatmap**